 Meanwhile, Myers married his longtime Kansas sweetheart Roberta King and after the war they stayed on in New York.
 There, he attended the Art Students League in NY but felt that most artists there were not spending a great deal of time on serious art endeavors.
 So, he decided to return to Iowa.
 At Iowa, he met the Argentinean Print Master Mauricio Lasansky (known as the “the Nation’s most Influential Printmaker”) who was there on a Guggenheim fellowship.
 He eventually worked with Lasansky -- teaching and earning his second MFA in printmaking.

 Then, in 1948, H. Harvard Arnason came to Iowa City, recruiting people to teach in the Department of Art at the University of Minnesota.
-He hired Myers the young artist moved to Minnesota.
-Myers subsequently started the U of MN printmaking department in Jones Hall, and over the next few years, was instrumental in organizing the University’s Art Department, the B.F.A. program, and eventually the Arts Graduate Program.
+He hired Myers and the young artist moved to Minnesota.
+Myers subsequently started the U of MN Printmaking Department in Jones Hall, and over the next few years, was instrumental in organizing the University’s Art Department, the B.F.A. program, and eventually the Arts Graduate Program.

 In 1950, Myers received a Guggenheim Fellowship and spent almost 2 years in Paris, working in Bill Hayter’s iconic printmaking studio, Atelier 17.
 It was here that he met Joan Miró, Enrique Zanartu and other artists involved in the art of printmaking.
 Roberta enrolled in the famous millinery school, Guerre d'Lavigne, where she earned a diploma.
 Myers was awarded a second Guggenheim Fellowship, in 1954, and spent the year working in Mexico City, Mexico.
 There he met Diego Rivera and became interested in pre-Columbian art.
 In Mexico, he renewed his friendship with Mexican painter Rufino Tamayo, whom he had met in Paris.
 He created many works – both paintings and prints while in Mexico.

-For Myers, the 1980’s were a decade of much travel, including stints in Arizona and New York City.
-He also retired (becoming Professor Emeritus) and spent summers in the American West, Yellowstone and Phoenix.
+For Myers, the 1980s was a decade of much travel, including stints in Arizona and New York City.
+He also retired (becoming Professor Emeritus) and spent summers in the American West including Yellowstone Park and the Phoenix, AZ area.
 When Roberta passed away in 1992 Myers stopped traveling, focusing on his art and teaching.
 In fact, Myers never stopped teaching, conducting two or more classes each semester at the University of Minnesota until his death, at 84, in 2002.